webdriverio/appium-boilerplate/README.md

 - Add the [Sauce Service](#add-sauce-service) to your project
 - Upload the apps to the [Sauce Labs Storage](#upload-apps-to-sauce-storage)

-When the above has been executed you can follow the steps in:
+When the above has been executed you can follow the steps:

 - [Run app tests on the Sauce Labs Real Device Cloud](#run-app-tests-on-the-sauce-labs-real-device-cloud)
 - [Run app tests on the Sauce Labs Emulators and Simulators](#run-app-tests-on-the-sauce-labs-emulators-and-simulators)